Cell (processor): Power Processing Element (PPE)

-PPE consists of three main units: Instruction Unit (IU), Execution Unit (XU), and vector/scalar execution unit (VSU).
-IU contains L1 instruction cache, branch prediction hardware, instruction buffers, and dependency checking logic.
-XU contains integer execution units (FXU) and load-store unit (LSU).
-VSU contains all of the execution resources for FPU and VMX.
+The PPE consists of three main units: an instruction unit (IU), an execution unit (XU), and a vector/scalar execution unit (VSU).
+The IU contains an L1 instruction cache, branch prediction hardware, instruction buffers, and dependency checking logic.
+The XU contains integer execution units (FXU) and a load-store unit (LSU).
+The VSU contains all of the execution resources for FPU and VMX.
 Each PPE can complete two double-precision operations per clock cycle using a scalar fused-multiply-add instruction, which translates to 6.4 GFLOPS at 3.2 GHz; or eight single-precision operations per clock cycle with a vector fused-multiply-add instruction, which translates to 25.6 GFLOPS at 3.2 GHz.

 Xenon in Xbox 360

-The PPE was designed specifically for the Cell processor, but during development, Microsoft approached IBM wanting a high-performance processor core for its Xbox 360.
-IBM complied and made the tri-core Xenon processor, based on a slightly modified version of the PPE with added VMX128 extensions.
+The PPE was designed specifically for the Cell processor, but during development, Microsoft approached IBM wanting a high-performance processor core for the Xbox 360.
+IBM agreed and built the tri-core Xenon processor, based on a slightly modified version of the PPE with added VMX128 extensions.